 Clergy groups at Samaritan are ecumenical, with the goal of promoting collegial support for pastors and clergy.
 They are facilitated by leaders who have served within congregations and who also have training in organizational systems and dynamics.
 Samaritan can also provide facilitation of an assembled group of 3 to 6 participants, should you have a group gathered and are looking for facilitation.

-Most clergy support groups typically meet for 1 1/2 hours twice a month with a session fee of $25, and each group sets its own schedule.
+Clergy groups typically meet for an hour or an hour and a half once or twice a month with a session fee of $55, and each group sets its own schedule.
 Clergy groups may meet on Zoom, at the Samaritan Counseling Center or at another location chosen by the group.

 The types of clergy groups tend to fall into two categories: